junxit/us-congress-bills-113/metadata.md

 - 2014-03-05 — On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 375 - 36 (Roll no. 98). (text: CR 3/4/2014 H2115-2119)
 - 2014-03-05 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by the Yeas and Nays: (2/3 required): 375 - 36 (Roll no. 98).(text: CR 3/4/2014 H2115-2119)
 - 2014-03-05 — The title of the measure was amended.
 Agreed to without objection.
+- 2014-03-06 — Received in the Senate and Read twice and referred to the Committee on Energy and Natural Resources.